It all started in the mid-1970’s…

 In 1987, our board and company raised community support to renovate an abandoned 19th century firehouse into an intimate 72-seat home theatre still rooted on Bethlehem’s multi-ethnic, multi-lingual South Side where the founders lived and performed.
 With our own space, Touchstone evolved into a regional theatre company producing and presenting a subscription season of original plays for all ages.
 The heart of our artistic process has continued to be the ensemble’s involvement in the entire process of theatre production, from playwriting to performing.

-In addition to a full season of adult and children’s theatre productions, touring and teaching, Touchstone has also fostered intercultural and international collaborations such as:
+In addition to a full season of producing and presenting original, ensemble-based productions, touring theatre locally and abroad, and teaching arts-in-education residencies in area schools and onsite at the theatre, Touchstone also fosters intercultural and international collaborations through community-based projects.

 The original adaptation of Greek myths in Deadalus in the Belly of the Beast by Marco Antonia de la Parra with Teatro Memoria of Santiago, Chile, and dramaturg Joanne Potlitzer, 1992.
 This bilingual production toured the eastern U.S. and was performed at the Theatre of Nations Festival in Santiago.